What Not To Do In a French Bakery (9 no-no’s)

 Even if they’re within reach, pointing is fine, but grabbing one yourself is a major faux pas.
 Some bakeries have signs saying Ne touchez pas aux produits!

-3. Avoid Ordering “Croissants” After a Certain Hour
+3. Avoid “Croissants” After a Certain Hour

 In places like Toulouse or Bordeaux, it’s chocolatine, not “pain au chocolat”.
 If you say the latter, you’ll get a knowing smirk – or a playful debate.